franemadiraca/ICES_ASC_2023/README.md

-time I enjoy photography and videography, I wanted to see if I could utilize what I learned through these hobbies and showcase the beauty of the Baltic Sea and provide an interesting medium for our research.
+time I enjoy photography and videography, I wanted to see if I could utilize what I learned through these hobbies and showcase the beauty of the Baltic Sea and provide an interesting medium for presenting our research.
 I sincerely hope that you will enjoy it.

 Frane Madiraca